 To learn more about impacted wisdom teeth, please visit our page on Impacted Wisdom Teeth.

 Wisdom Teeth Removal Instructions

 At Dental Implant & Oral Surgery Specialists of Iowa, our priority is to provide safe and comfortable procedures that result in optimal outcomes for our patients.
 You will receive detailed care instructions from your oral surgeon regarding your wisdom teeth extraction, and it is important that you follow your pre- and post-operative instructions carefully to get the most out of your treatment and reduce the risk of complications.
-For your convenience, guidelines can be found As a patient of our office, we want it to be as easy as possible for you to visit our team for care.
-You can request an appointment by filling out our online form.
+For your convenience, guidelines can be found here.
+Feel free to call our practice with any questions you may have, including questions about pre- and post-operative care.
+We are happy to offer guidance.